Feed conversion ratio: Carnivorous fish

+It is possible for fish to have an FCR below 1 despite obvious energy losses in feed-to-meat conversion.
+Fish feed tends to be dry food with higher energy density than water-rich fish flesh.

 Herbivorous and omnivorous fish

 For herbivorous and omnivorous fish like Chinese carp and tilapia, the plant-based feed yields much lower FCR compared to carnivorous kept on a partially fish-based diet, despite a decrease in overall resource use.
 The edible (fillet) FCR of tilapia is around 4.6 and the FCR of Chinese carp is around 4.9.

 Rabbits

 In India, rabbits raised for meat had an FCR of 2.5 to 3.0 on high grain diet and 3.5 to 4.0 on natural forage diet, without animal-feed grain.

 Global averages by species and production systems

-In a global study published in the journal Global Food Security, FAO estimated various feed conversion ratios, taking into account the diversity of feed material consumed by livestock.
-At global level, ruminants require 133 kg of dry matter per kg of protein while monograstrics require 30.
-However, when considering human edible feed only, ruminants require 5.9 kg of feed to produce 1 kg of animal protein, while monogatrsics require 15.8 kg.
-When looking at meat only, ruminants consume an average of 2.8 kg of human edible feed per kg of meat produced, while monogastrics need 3.2.
-Finally, when accounting for the protein content of the feed, ruminant need an average of 0.6 kg of edible plant protein to produce 1 kg of animal protein while monogastric need 2.
+In a global study, FAO estimated various feed conversion ratios, taking into account the diversity of feed material consumed by livestock.
+At global level, ruminants require 133 kg of dry matter per kg of protein while monogastrics require 30 kg.
+However, when considering human edible feed only, ruminants require 5.9 kg of feed to produce 1 kg of animal protein, while monogastrics require 15.8 kg.
+When looking at meat only, ruminants consume an average of 2.8 kg of human edible feed per kg of meat produced, while monogastrics need 3.2 kg.
+Finally, when accounting for the protein content of the feed, ruminant need an average of 0.6 kg of edible plant protein to produce 1 kg of animal protein while monogastric need 2 kg.
 This means that ruminants make a positive net contribution to the supply of edible protein for humans at global level.